hkjeldsberg/kafka-docs/doks/streams.md

 Processing time can happen days after the event actually happened.
 Time zones should be standardized.

-## Streams vs Database
+## Streams vs Database/Tables

-There are some notable differences, includingStreams:
+There are some notable differences, including:

 - Streams keep a history of changes
 - No deleting a stream
 - A table can be converted to a stream (or other way)
+- Streams are preferred for transactions or real-time events / logs

 ## Streams Design Patterns